-NIH has developed World Wide Web (WWW) Guidance (April 15, 1998), which is available on the Internet (http://irm.cit.nih.gov/policy/guideli2.html) and in Section X.7 of this report.
+NIH has developed World Wide Web (WWW) Guidance (April 15, 1998), which is available on the Internet (irm.cit.nih.gov/policy/guideli2.html).
 Each IC has a designated IC contact/reviewer for information and approvals related to developing Web pages and operating a new Web server.
-The list of IC contacts/reviewers is available on the Web (http://www.nih.gov/employee/weblist.htm) and was last updated on March 6, 2002.
+The list of IC contacts/reviewers is available on the Web (www.nih.gov/employee/weblist.htm) and was last updated on March 6, 2002.
 NIH/IC Web page creators periodically review material on the Web page to determine whether it is accurate and up to date.
 Information, particularly time-sensitive information, should be posted as soon as possible.
 Web page creators are expected to promptly update or remove out-of-date information.